aidenlx/better-fn/README.md

 ## How to use

-Hover on footnote to quick preview footnote.
+- Hover on footnote to quick preview.

-Click on footnote to show footnote as popover.
+- Click on footnote to show persistent popover.
+- Double click on footnote to jump to reference at the buttom.
+  - Only work if `Show reference` is enabled in setting

 ## Compatibility